boeckmann/asm6502/README.txt

          .BYTE 47, 11
          .BYTE "Hello, World", 13, 10

- 4.6.4 .ECHO and .ECHO1 directives
+ 4.6.4 .ECHO and .ECHO1 Directives

        Print the arguments to standard output. .ECHO does it on the second assembler pass, while .ECHO1 does it on the first pass.
 The